publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch5/m__us_usc_t23_s502.md

  __Fundamental Properties of Asphalts and Modified Asphalts__

     [Pub.
 L. 102–240, title VI, § 6016][/us/pl/102/240/s6016], Dec.
 18, 1991, [105 Stat.
-2182][/us/stat/105/2182], required the Administrator of the Federal Highway Administration to conduct studies of the fundamental chemical and physical properties of petroleum asphalts and modified asphalts used in highway construction in the United States and to submit reports on the progress of the studies and authorized appropriations for fiscal years 1992 to 1996.
+2182][/us/stat/105/2182], as amended by [Pub.
+L. 114–94, div.
+A, title I, § 1419(a)][/us/pl/114/94/s1419/a], Dec.
+4, 2015, [129 Stat.
+1423][/us/stat/129/1423], required the Administrator of the Federal Highway Administration to conduct studies of the fundamental chemical and physical properties of petroleum asphalts and modified asphalts used in highway construction in the United States and to submit reports on the progress of the studies and authorized appropriations for fiscal years 1992 to 1996.

  __Study of Factors Affecting Safe and Efficient Operation of Bridges, Tunnels and Roads Within United States__